-Some parts were improvised, such as the shirt (I thought the potential for multiple hearts were too fun not to use) and the mitten/pepper grinder combo at the end.
+Some parts were improvised, such as the T-shirt (I thought the potential for multiple hearts was too fun not to use) and the mitten/pepper grinder combo at the end.
 Some parts, I probably should have added in, like the "exploding radio" bit, and an introductory shot of relaxed, reading Helen.

 Overall, though, I'm reasonably satisfied with this one

 Yes, sure, I could have done a lot more work trying to get young Helen Beta Narbon as consistent as possible, and I'll be kicking myself for it in a couple o' years, but for now it's OK.